datomavic/Javascript-Mini-Projects/1 - Beginner/CSVtoJSON/README.md

 <h3>.CSV ↔️ .JSON</h3>

+Although this project is called CSV to JSON, this app can also convert JSON to CSV.

 This is a simple web page that converts .csv (comma-separated values) into .json (JavaScript Object Notation) and vice-versa.

 Converted data can be either copied to clipboard or downloaded as a new file.